Arthritis in cats: symptoms and treatment

 “Feline arthritis is a common problem – particularly in older cats – that’s progressive and usually permanent.”

 Feline arthritis is most common in older cats – particularly those that are overweight.
 It may affect fit and healthy cats from an early age, due to problems with the development of the bones and joints, but this is more unusual.
 Cats that have experienced an injury or trauma due to an accident may also be more likely to develop arthritis.
+Hip dysplasia can also lead to arthritis in cats.

 The bones inside your cat’s joints are covered by a layer of cartilage.
 As your cat ages, this cartilage may become worn, and the bones it previously protected rub together, no longer gliding smoothly.
 As well as causing pain and discomfort, this rubbing can cause the joints to become inflamed.